Rainbow-CPaaS/StarterKit-SDKNodeJSWatson/README.md

 Tests have to be added in directory `test`.

-to launch the test, open a sheel and execute the following command:
+to launch the test, open a shell and execute the following command:

 ```bash